interactwith/docs/docs/tutorials/2-node-minting/2-setup.md

 };
 ```

-## Project structure

-The project structure should look like this:
+Finally, let's take a look at the project structure to ensure that everything is set up correctly.
+Your project structure should look like this:

 ```text
 node-mint-nft